-The Acton-Agua Dulce Unified School District (AADUSD) Safety Plan was updated in the fall of 2018.
 The Meadowlark School Safety Plan is updated with revised employee assignments and safety maps each fall.
-Faculty and staff review the safety plan procedures each fall.
+Faculty and staff review the safety plan procedures each spring.
 During the school year, several emergency drills are held to ensure students and staff members understand and can quickly follow all emergency procedures.
 Fire drills, disaster drills and lockdown drills are practiced and evaluated each school year.
 A process for accounting for all students and employees is practiced during each drill.
-The school safety plan was last reviewed, updated and discussed with the school faculty in October 2018.
+The school safety plan will be reviewed, updated and discussed with the school faculty in February 2020.